 If you’re looking to build a property investment portfolio then you will need to master finding the right deals.
 You might choose to work with an estate agent, auction or even directly with the homeowner or vendor but one thing’s for sure, you’ll need a lot of leads coming in to get your pick of the best houses.

-Now this could be finding properties via an estate agent, auction or even direct with the homeowner (vendor), but one thing’s for sure, you’ll need a solid/regular flow of leads coming in, so you can choose properties that are right for your criteria.
+Now, this could be finding properties via an estate agent, auction or even directly with the homeowner (vendor), but one thing’s for sure, you’ll need a solid/regular flow of leads coming in, so you can choose properties that are right for your criteria.

 To source these types of deals you could use leaflet drops, newspaper adverts, online marketing, heck even simply replying to classified ad’s on gumtree is all part of the mix in finding properties directly.

 Once you start generating these leads, the upside is often ‘off the market’ properties provide the best deals.